rollrat/custom-copy-project/docs/script.md

-# Koromo Copy Script
+# Custom Copy Script

-`Koromo Copy Script` is interpreter script language for control and extension based on `javascript`.
+`Custom Copy Script` is interpreter script language for control and extension based on `javascript`.

 ## How to write your own script?